 Yes, Virginia, there are Santa Clauses, and they’re right here at Fordham.

-O’Hanlon, Father McShane said, went on to graduate from Fordham’s Graduate School of Arts and Sciences in 1930, and to serve others as a public school teacher and administrator.
+O’Hanlon, Father McShane said, graduated from the Graduate School of Arts and Sciences in 1930, and to serve others as a public school teacher and administrator.
 Her faith, coupled with the editor’s eloquent reply, shaped her life and has shaped the very spirit of the New York Christmas, he said.

 But the deeply personal reasons were most resonant.
-Triple Ram Kevin Quaranta Esq., (PREP ’74, FCRH ’78, LAW ’81) said that the values acquired through a Jesuit education have inspired a devoted alumni network that keeps giving through friendship, professional support and the shared history of Fordham.
+Kevin Quaranta Esq.
+(FCRH ’78, LAW ’81) said that the values acquired through a Jesuit education have inspired a devoted alumni network that keeps giving through friendship, professional support and the shared history of Fordham.
 “It’s like a circle that comes around again,” he said.
-“That’s why I am here.”

-Recent graduate Tim Bassett (FCRH ’08) summed up his devotion to Fordham in one word: kindness.
+Tim Bassett (FCRH ’08) summed up his devotion to Fordham in one word: kindness.
 Two weeks before Bassett was to start classes as a freshman, he was diagnosed with thyroid cancer.
-Bassett described how the University took a personal interest in his well-being, helping him manage his classes during arduous treatments in his freshman year and arranging for housing adapted to his needs.
+Bassett described how the University took an interest in his well-being, helping him manage his classes during arduous treatments in his freshman year and arranging for housing adapted to his needs.

-“Fordham welcomed me when I was sick and unsure whether I’d be able to go to college at all,” recalled Bassett, who is now cancer-free.
-“I will never forget what it has done for me.”
+“Fordham welcomed me when I was sick and unsure whether I’d be able to go to college,” recalled Bassett, who is now cancer-free.
+“I will never forget what it did for me.”